WaylonWalker/waylonwalker.com/pages/blog/minimal-kedro-pipeline.md

 How small can a minimum kedro pipeline ready to package be?
 I made one within 4 files that you can pip install.
 It's only a total of 35 lines of python, 8 in `setup.py` and 27 in `mini_kedro_pipeline.py`.

+> 📝 Note this is only a composable pipeline, not a full project, it does not contain a catalog or runner.

 ## Minimal Kedro Pipeline

 I have everything for this post hosted in this [gihub repo](https://github.com/WaylonWalker/mini-kedro-pipeline), you can fork it, clone it, or just follow along.